Why do I need prior authorization for a prescription drug?

 Blue Cross Blue Shield of Michigan (Traditional and PPO plans)

-- Custom Formulary Prior Authorization/Step Therapy Drug List (PDF)
+- Custom Drug List Prior Authorization and Step Therapy Drug List (PDF)

-- Clinical Formulary Prior Authorization/Step Therapy Drug List (PDF)
+- Clinical Drug List Prior Authorization and Step Therapy Drug List (PDF)

 Blue Care Network (HMO) plans

 - Blue Care Network Medicare (BCN Advantage℠) members

 - Blue Cross Blue Shield of Michigan Medicare plan members